 The company culture was also not my favorite.
 There were a lot of good things about the company that I was excited about when I started, but a lot of them weren’t totally true.
 Morale was low and a lot of people were overworked, underpaid, and frustrated.

 Towards the end of my time there, I had a breakdown at work and attempted to transfer to a different department and my superiors were (mostly) accommodating of that, but I needed to be phased out of my original department, which was taking way too long for my liking.

 The straw that broke the camel’s back was actually my vacation time.

-My boyfriend and I were planning a vacation and I put in the time off for the dates over a month in advance, and it had just been sitting there in a queue, neither being approved nor denied.
+My partner and I were planning a vacation, and I had put in the time off for the dates over a month in advance, and it had just been sitting there in a queue, neither being approved nor denied.
 I had never had any trouble receiving any other scheduling accommodations prior to this.
 The person who was responsible for approving/denying time off requests over my department was able to take vacations of his own, but couldn’t be bothered to approve mine.
 A few other people I spoke with had this issue with this same department manager as well.

 I waited until the last possible minute to give them the chance to approve it, but they never did.
 So I put in my two weeks so that my last day would be the Friday before I left.
 Sure, I could’ve talked to them.
 And had I been in a healthier job environment, I absolutely would have.
 But I had already made the travel plans and booked my hotel, and I was not interested in fighting.
 Plus, I had gone on vacation three months prior and it was difficult to fully enjoy it because I knew I had to come back to that job.